jeffreykirchner/multi_user_socket_template/README.md

 python manage.py runserver
 ```

-Navigate to http://localhost:8000 in your browser to see the project running.
+Navigate to http://localhost:8000 in your browser to see the project running.<be>
 Log in with the email and password you created in the previous step.